mlan/docker-asterisk/src/websms/doc/websms.md

 ### Outgoing authentication method

-Most ITSP requires `websms` to authenticate when sending outgoing SMS to their API.
+Most ITSP requires `websms` to authenticate when sending outgoing SMS via their API.
 When you set up an account with the ITSP they will provide you with the appropriate user/id and password/secret.

 ```ini
 [websms]